anweshabarua/anweshabarua.github.io/index.md

 ---
 ## Publications
-- Barua A, Kesavan K, Jayanthi S. Molecular docking studies of plant compounds to identify efficient inhibitors for ovarian cancer.
+- **Barua A**, Kesavan K, Jayanthi S. Molecular docking studies of plant compounds to identify efficient inhibitors for ovarian cancer.
 Research Journal of Pharmacy and Technology.
 2018; 11(9): 3811-3815.

 ---